mfullmore/gatekeeper/README.md

 ## Use Cases:

--Code path features to turn them off or on in production -Limited rollout of new features
+- Code path features to turn them off or on in production
+- Limited rollout of new features
--A/B testing
+- A/B testing
--Request feedback on a feature before it is fully baked -Test a new process with production scale
+- Request feedback on a feature before it is fully baked
+- Test a new process with production scale

 ## How to user Gatekeeper

--Create a Custom Metadata Gatekeeper__mdt record with a unique name.
+- Create a Custom Metadata Gatekeeper__mdt record with a unique name.
--Decide what kind of users you want in your gate.
+- Decide what kind of users you want in your gate.
--Add the gate check to your code.
+- Add the gate check to your code.
 ```
 GATE__Gatekeeper.check('my_gate_name'); // this returns a boolean
 ```

 ## Updates to Gatekeeper

--Implement Gatekeeper for javascript LWC
+- Implement Gatekeeper for javascript LWC
--Add logging for A/B testing and to know when gates fail
+- Add logging for A/B testing and to know when gates fail

 ## Read All About It